abde-asir/FUT19-Buyer/README.md

 ## Requirements

-* DigitalOcean Account - ($100 in Credit if you register using this link - [DigitalOcean](https://m.do.co/c/96b227b93ca5)
+* DigitalOcean Account - ($25 in Credit if you register using this link - [DigitalOcean](https://m.do.co/c/96b227b93ca5)
 * FIFA 19 WebApp Enabled Account

 ## Installation

-* Create a LAMP Droplet within DigitalOcean (Create Droplet > One-Click Apps -> LAMP on 18.04)
+* Create a LAMP Droplet within DigitalOcean (Create Droplet > One-Click Apps -> LEMP on 18.04)
 * Login to your server via SSH
 * Clone the repository to your server using `git clone https://github.com/InkedCurtis/FUT19-Buyer.git /var/www/buyer/`
 * Navigate to the directory `cd /var/www/buyer/`